When creating an application, you'll want to put more than one widget inside a

 pixels to place by default between the children.

-functions are used to
+The boxPackStart and boxPackEnd functions are used to

 place objects inside of these containers.
 The boxPackStart

-function will start at the top and work its way down in a VBox
+function will start at the top and work its way down in a VBox,

-.
+left in an HBox.
 Using these functions allows us to right justify

 or left justify our widgets and they may be mixed in any way to achieve the

 desired effect.
-We will use boxPackStart
+We will use boxPackStart in most of our examples.

 An object may be another container or a widget.
 In fact, many widgets are

-actually containers themselves—including button
+actually containers themselves—including button, but we

-usually only use a label
+usually only use a label inside a button.

-By using boxPackStart
+By using boxPackStart or boxPackEnd, GTK knows where

 you want to place your widgets so it can do automatic resizing and other nifty